 Work in progress!
 Might have some bugs.
-Test with a paper model before committing to fabric.
+Test with a paper model or scrap fabric before committing to your expensive materials.

 Want to support development of more free tools?